florindumitrescu94/PopUp_AFP/README.md

   - An Arduino Nano
   - MX1508 chip
   - GA12 N20 15rpm geared micromotor
-  - a PCB mounted potentiometer anywhere between 1k and 20k (I've used a 20k one, but anything in this range is a drop-in replacement)
+  - a 16mm diameter potentiometer anywhere between 1k and 20k (I've used a 10k one, but anything in this range is a drop-in replacement)
   - LR2905 N-MOSFET (SMD mounted)
   - two 100uF (min 10V) SMD mounted caps (6.3mm)
   - two 220uF (min 10V) TH mounted caps (6.3mm)